sagarikajadon13/image_gen_using_SD/README.md

 git clone https://github.com/sagarikajadon13/image_gen_using_SD.git
 cd image_gen_using_SD
 ```

+## Usage

-Then install the required packages
+Install the required packages

 To run the script with a specific depth image path and prompt, use:

 ```sh
 python generation.py --image_path /path/to/depth_image --prompt your_prompt
 ```

+## Output
+The generated images will be saved in the generated_images directory with subdirectories named after the depth image file.